-These effects will not only allow more blood to leak out of the tiny needle holes made during your tattoo appointment, but they can also prevent clots/scabs from forming as effectively, meaning that your tattoo may take longer to stop bleeding.
+These effects will not only allow more blood to leak out of the tiny needle holes made during your sessions, but they can also prevent clots/scabs from forming as effectively, meaning that your tattoo may take longer to stop bleeding afterward.

-You must also remember that everybody is different, and some people will just bleed more or less depending on the makeup of their genetics and blood.
+You must remember, though, that everybody is different, and some people will just bleed more or less depending on the makeup of their genetics and blood.

-Being tattooed on certain body parts can also cause more bleeding depending on blood pressure in each specific area.
+Being tattooed on certain body parts can also cause more bleeding, depending on blood pressure in each specific region.

 Everybody is different though, so your shoulder tattoos may not cause hardly any blood compared to mine.